Why is Adding Emojis Worth Considering for your Fera Notifications?

 Preview of Emojis in Fera

 You can add emojis in the Fera.ai app.
-When you edit one of the Product Detail Counters skill there is a tab that let’s you change the message.
-In this bar you can customize your message and add emojis/characters using one of the methods described below, depending on what operating system your computer uses.
+When you edit one of the Product Detail Counters widgets, the content tab allows you to change the icon.
+In this bar, you can add emojis/characters using one of the methods described below, depending on what operating system your computer uses.

-Then you can update your Product Detail Counter campaign and it will update on your store.
-Now your customers will see a customized text, curated to be exactly the way you want it show!
+Then you can update your Product Detail Counter widget and it will update on your store.
+Now your customers will see a customized text, curated to be exactly the way you want it to show!

 Be creative and test out different messages and emojis to see what captures your customers the best!

-You can edit the emoji in the Product List skill as well.
-Just go to the ‘People Viewing’ tab and change it from the top little bar.
-Either paste in an emoji, or use the drop down menu to choose a different one.
+You can edit the emoji in the Product List widget as well.
+Just go to the ‘Content’ tab and change it from the top little bar.
+Either paste in an emoji, or use the drop-down menu to choose a different one.